vincentsijben/bpm-timings-for-processing/README.md

 You can tweak the behaviour of this library with the following functions (you can also chain them when initializing for clarity):
 * `setBPM(120)` to change the amount of beats per minute for all calculations.
 * `showInfoPanel()` to show the infopanel.
-* `setInfoPanelY(n)` to change the starting y-position of the infopanel.
+* `setInfoPanelY(n)` to offset the starting y-position of the infopanel by n pixels.
 Useful for when you have multiple infopanels to get them all lined up.
 * `setInfoPanelKey('u')` to change the hotkey to toggle the infopanel.
 Useful for when you have multiple infopanels.
 Defaults to 'i'.
 * `disableKeyPress()` to disable listening for keypresses.
 If you don't disable keypresses, then these keypresses will work:
   * `0` press once to reset timer, press multiple times to set the BPM to your 'press'-timing